A record of every match between friends.

 03

-Friction, placed deliberately, is a design decision — not a failure.
+Friction, placed deliberately, is a design decision.
+Not a failure.

 Let's talk.